bbauska/UC-Davis-JS-Basics/readme.md

   alt="GIMP (GNU Image Manipulation Program) image editor." />
 <!-- ![](./images/image032.png){width="5.0in" height="2.824251968503937in"} -->

-You can go download <b>GIMP</b> and I have that pulled up here.
-You can actually download <b>GIMP</b> for Mac or for Windows and that kind of stuff. <b>IrfanView</b> is even better & easier.
+<p>You can go download <b>GIMP</b> and I have that pulled up here.
+You can actually download
+<b>GIMP</b> for Mac or for Windows and that kind of stuff. <b>IrfanView</b> is even better
+&amp; easier.
 There are also online tools, webpages that will allow you to upload your image and optimize it for the web and do some different kinds of image editing right through your browser.
 You might find some of those types of tools as well, but you will need some image editor to help you working with images.
 That&apos;s a nice to have.
-It&apos;s not absolutely necessary, but it&apos;s really nice to have.
+It&apos;s not absolutely necessary, but it&apos;s really nice to have.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 33. computer and internet access (27) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">